 The 1098-T reports total scholarship payments, fellowship payments, and qualified tuition and related expenses for the calendar year.
 While the 1098-T may be helpful in preparing tax returns, personal financial records as listed above are the official supporting documentation for all federal and state income tax returns.

 Note that the 1098-T reports qualified tuition and related expenses, scholarships, fellowships, and grants administered by the University without regard for its possible taxability.
 The definition of a qualified tuition and related expenses in the 1098-T is different from the definition of qualified education expenses to determine tax-exempt income for fellowship and scholarship recipients.
 Please refer to IRS Publication 970, Tax Benefits for Education, for details regarding qualified educational expenses that may be excluded from taxable gross income.

 In addition, the 1098-T does not include scholarships, fellowships, and grants paid to the students directly by non-University sources; however, students are responsible for reporting them on their income taxes.

-The University is required to file Form 1098-T to the IRS on behalf of all students who are US citizens or permanent residents for whom it processes non-payroll stipends, fee offsets, and fee remissions.
-The University is also required to provide copies of the 1098-T to students.
-UCSF contracts the service of the Tax Credit Reporting Service (TCRS) to process 1098-T forms and answer questions.
-If you need another copy of your 1098-T, visit the TCRS website.
-If you have further questions, call 1-877-467-3821.
+The University is required to file Form 1098-T to the IRS on behalf of all students who are US citizens or permanent residents for whom it processes non-payroll stipends, fee and tuition offsets, and fee/tuition remissions.
+The Office of the Registrar registrar.ucsf.edu provides the Form 1098-T to students.

 Non-resident alien individuals must request that the University file a 1098-T form on their behalf, as these students are not typically eligible to claim education credits or deductions.